Moved from d0cs4vage.blogspot.com to here

 The most basic way of instrumenting windbg via javascript is to set a

-breakpoint on a simple function, such as Math.atan
+breakpoint on a simple function, such as Math.atan, call Math.atan at the

 appropriate time in javascript to force windbg to break, and then do whatever